vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Invoke-GlobalWsaDeployment.md

 Invoke-GlobalWsaDeployment -jsonFile .\aslcmDeploySpec.json -certificates ".\certificates\" -binaries ".\binaries\"
 ```

-This example deploys and configures Global Workspace ONE Access using JSON spec supplied
+This example deploys and configures Global Workspace ONE Access using the JSON specification provided.

 ### Example 2